xblaster/Nodjawnloader/README.md

 When all blocks are downloaded, the file is exposed to you using HTML5 File API.

+# Requirement

+WARNING :  Only tested with Chrome 26

 # Launch your own server

 Checkout the project and type in a command line